By: Sander Kramer

 The staggering amount of data in the report – and this is just a small selection – provides insight into labor mobility in the EU.
 It helps in understanding labor mobility within the EU.
 It offers insights into flows, variables, heterogeneity in terms of age/sex/training/occupations, and changes in mobility across borders, but at the same time it raises a lot of questions.
 What explains the direction and magnitude of these mobility flows, heterogeneity and changes?
 Why are EU individuals with higher levels of education more mobile?
 Do they better understand the consequences of working across borders?
 Are they more receptive to e.g. tax incentives to cross borders?
 What makes Germany so popular as a destination country?
 Why does it differ significantly between EU citizens and third country nationals?
 The composition of its vast economy?
 The chances of finding a job?
 The system of residence and work permits?
 The culture of “Wir schaffen das”?
 What explains that some countries are both major destination countries for labor mobility and major exporters of cross-border pensions, such as Germany and France?
 Why are pensioners less mobile?
 What explains the flow of pensions from Western European countries (i.e. France and Germany) to Southern European destinations (i.e. Spain, Italy and Portugal)?
 The climate; the more favorable tax rules; health care; the way of life?

-Clearly, this valuable source of data regarding labor mobility in the EU, is a first step toward understanding labor mobility in the EU.
-It offers insight, but it does not yet tell what drives mobility.
+Clearly, this valuable source of data regarding labor mobility in the EU, is a first step towards understanding labor mobility in the EU.
+It offers insight, but it does not yet tell what is driving mobility.
 Cross-border cooperation between countries?
 The level of information provision?
 The housing market?
 Training opportunities?
 The tax rules?
 The job opportunities?
 The culture on the other side of the border?
 In-depth research into understanding these mobility flows remains indispensable in truly improving intra-EU labor mobility and further building the European single market.
 We are surrounded by data, but at the same time starving for insight and understanding.